Article Table Of Contents

 If you're measuring the neighborhoods in Louisville where crime is low and everyone wants to live, this is an accurate list.

 For more Kentucky reading, check out:

 - Safest Places In Kentucky

-- These Are The 10 Richest Cities In Kentucky
+- Best Cities For Singles In Kentucky

 - Most Expensive Places To Live In Kentucky